Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 All student conduct proceedings at Rhodes allow for an appeal of the outcome of the hearing.

-• For appeals of Administrative Hearings related to violations of the Standards of Conduct, the appellate will be the Associate Vice President/Dean of Students, or their designee.
+• For appeals of Administrative Hearings related to violations of the Standards of Conduct, the appellate will be the Associate Vice President for Student Life/Dean of Students, or their designee.

 • For appeals of Administrative Hearings related to violations of the Honor Code (referred by the Honor Council) resulting in disciplinary outcomes, the appellate will be the Faculty Appeals Committee, composed of faculty members.